symfony/symfony-docs/book/page_creation.rst

 * ``Controller/`` contains the controllers of the bundle (e.g. ``HelloController.php``);

-* ``DependencyInjection/`` holds dependency injection and service containers configuration, which allows you to standardize and centralize the way objects are constructed in your application;
+* ``DependencyInjection/`` holds certain dependency injection extension classes, which may import service configuration, register compiler passes or more (this directory is not necessary);

 * ``Resources/config/`` houses configuration, including routing configuration (e.g. ``routing.yml``);